TheSudoYT/terraform-aws-ark-survival-ascended/README.md

 - Using the GitHub option will simply instruct the user_data script that runs when the server starts to download Game.ini to the server and place it in `/ark-asa/ShooterGame/Saved/Config/WindowsServer/Game.ini`

 ## Troubleshooting
-- Monitoring the installation - You can view the user_data script that ran by connecting to your serve via SSH using the public key you provided, ubuntu user, and the IP address of the server.
+- Monitoring the installation - You can view the user_data script that ran by connecting to your server via SSH using the public key you provided, ubuntu user, and the IP address of the server.
 Example: `ssh -i .\ark_public_key ubuntu@34.225.216.87`.
 Once on the server you can view the progress of the user_data script that installs and configures ark using the command `journalctl -xu cloud-final`.
 Use the space bar to scroll through the output line by line or `shift+g` to scroll the end of the output.
 If there is an obvios reason that ark failed to install or start in the way you expect, you can most likely find it here.

 - Checking the ark service is running - You can run `systemctl status ark-island` to view the status of the ark server.
 The service should say `Active: active (running)`.
 If it does not, then the ark server failed to start or has stopped for some reason.